 I attended staff meetings on 6 January, which was the second day of the Chinese New Year.
 It was nice that we had some Chinese biscuits and fortune cookies during the meetings.

 The ‘fortune’ inside my cookie read ‘Do everything with confidence.’
 I love fortune cookies.
 Their sweet little messages make me laugh and feel positive.

 That evening, I went to Chinatown in Leicester Square, hoping to get some Chinese snacks like buns or to find a place for dinner.
-But it was almost impossible, as it was incredibly crowded and the restaurants were full.
+But it was incredibly crowded and the restaurants were full!
 I really felt like having Hong Kong-style crispy chow mein, though.
-I will have to visit again another time!
+I will have to visit again another time.

 Research-wise, week 110 wasn’t very productive.
 I’ve been feeling stuck with my writing again.
 I spent a lot of time attending seminars and meetings and worked on my transcripts during my commute hours.

 How common is it for PhD students to create and then keep updating a professional profile for networking?
 I mean, a professional profile contains most of the information on your academic and professional career, including research activities such as conferences and publications.